UPDATE 3-China toughens restrictions on border with Russia as imported coronavirus cases hit record

-New daily confirmed cases in mainland China reached 99 on April 11, almost doubling from 46 the previous day.
+New daily confirmed cases in mainland China reached 99 on April 11, almost doubling from 46 the previous day to a one-month high.
 All but two of the new recorded cases involved people travelling from abroad, many of them Chinese nationals returning from Russia.
 In the commercial hub Shanghai, 51 Chinese nationals flying in on the same flight from Russia tested positive while 21 cases involved Chinese nationals travelling from Russia to the northeastern Heilongjiang province.

 The border city of Suifenhe and Harbin, capital of Heilongjiang, said they would require all arrivals from abroad to undergo 28 days of quarantine, as well as nucleic acid and antibody tests.
 Harbin added that it would lock down residential units where confirmed and asymptomatic coronavirus cases are found for 14 days.